The64thGamer/cheeseepedia/content/6b7vvcncdsi533il/content.md

-**January 2010** is the first and only show to use the AM and PM Schedule for Studio C. The AM show reuses the {{< wiki-link "Just for Kids Show 2000" >}} segments and the PM / Existing Stage shows reuse the {{< wiki-link "CEC TV April 2005 Show" >}} segments.
+**January 2010** is the first and only show to use the AM and PM Schedule for Studio C. The AM show reuses the [Just for Kids Show 2000] segments and the PM / Existing Stage shows reuse the [CEC TV April 2005 Show] segments.
 This played from January to April 2010.

 ## Cyberstar 2.00 Update for Studio C

 This update contained a provision for initiating an alternate show schedule at a pre-defined time during the day.
 From the time the show is started until the pre-determined 'swap' time (Which would be managed by the Entertainment Department), the controller will play shows from the primary schedule.
-After the 'swap' time has passed, the controller will revert to playing shows from the alternate schedule.{{< cite 1 >}}
+After the 'swap' time has passed, the controller will revert to playing shows from the alternate schedule.[1]

 ## Studio C AM Schedule